-Except as otherwise provided, workers within the representation unit shall have the following fixed holidays with pay:
+Except as otherwise provided, employees within the representation unit shall have the following fixed holidays with pay:

 New Year's Day January 1

 Martin Luther King Day Third Monday in January

 Washington's Birthday Third Monday in February

 Memorial Day Last Monday in May

 Independence Day July 4

 Labor Day First Monday in September

 Veterans Day November 11

 Thanksgiving Fourth Thursday in November

 Day after Thanksgiving Fourth Friday in November

 Christmas Eve December 24

-Christmas Day

-December 25
+Christmas Day December 25

 - 10.1.1 In the event that any of the aforementioned days, except December 24, falls on a Sunday, the following Monday shall be considered a holiday.
 In the event that any of the aforementioned days falls on a Saturday, the preceding Friday shall be considered a holiday.
 In the event that December 24 falls on a Sunday, then the preceding Friday shall be considered a holiday. - 10.1.2 Pay for Fixed Holidays.
-All workers shall be paid a full day's pay at their regular straight time base hourly rate for all fixed holidays as defined herein. - 10.1.3 Work on Fixed Holidays.
-Any worker required to work on a fixed holiday and in addition to regular hours shall be paid time and one-half for such work in addition to his/her holiday pay.
-Work on a fixed holiday beyond the number of hours in a regular shift shall be compensated at double time.

-10.2 Floating Holiday Time
+All full-time employees shall be paid a full day's eight (8) hours pay at their regular straight time base hourly rate for all fixed holidays as defined herein.
+All part-time workers shall be entitled to holiday leave with pay for the number of hours each holiday based on the number of hours per week such part-time worker is indefinitely assigned to work in the employee's regularly scheduled part-time position.

+- 10.1.3 Work on Fixed Holidays.
+Any employee required to work on a fixed holiday and in addition to holiday pay shall be compensated at time and one-half for such work.
+Work on a fixed holiday beyond the number of hours in the regular shift being worked on the holiday shall be compensated at double time. - 10.1.4 An employee who is scheduled to work on a designated City holiday, and subsequently calls in sick, the employee shall not receive holiday pay. - 10.2 Floating Holiday Time

-Workers shall annually receive thirty-four (3430) floating holiday hours off with pay, credited on the first pay period of the year.
-Workers hired after the first pay period of the year shall receive a pro-rated amount of floating holiday hours for the remainder of the calendar year.
+Employees shall annually receive thirty-four (34) floating holiday hours off with pay, credited on the first pay period of the year.
+Employees hired after the first pay period of the year shall receive a pro-rated amount of floating holiday hours for the remainder of the calendar year.